-Copyright is a creation of statute.
+Copyright is a creation of a statute.
 It is a form of intellectual property.
 It is a negative right; since it prevents others from copying or reproducing a work.
 It is a monopolistic right.
 Section 13 of the act envisages certain works in which copyright subsists.
 Section 14 provides for the meaning of copyright.
 Ipso facto copyright means the right to reproduce the work in which copyright subsists.
 It is an exclusive right to do or authorize others to do certain acts in relation to-

 (a)Literary, dramatic, or musical works;

-(d)Computer programmers/ software programmer;
+(d)Computer programmers/ software programmers;

 More so, the exclusive right for doing the respective acts extends not only to the whole of the work, but to any substantial part thereof, or to any translation or adoption thereof.